 As an example, let’s say you buy a brand-new Kia Soul for $18,000.
 Even with a $2,000 payment, the actual amount of your loan will still be in the $18,000 range after you add taxes, title fees, delivery charges, etc.

-As soon as you drive the car off the lot, it automatically loses 10% to 12% of its value because all of those extra charges are no longer part of the equation.
+As soon as you drive the car off the lot, it automatically loses 10 percent to 12 percent of its value because all of those extra charges are no longer part of the equation.

-Taking things one step further, consider the fact that most new cars lose between 15% and 20% of their value within the first year of ownership.
-That number jumps to 25% after three to five years.
+Taking things one step further, consider the fact that most new cars lose between 15 percent and 20 percent of their value within the first year of ownership.
+That number jumps to 25 percent after three to five years.